sharvaridesh/event-women-in-ai-hackathon/README.md

 ### Overview
 At 9.30-10am, we will reveal the team assignment.
 Teams comprise 3-5 hackers of varying experience and backgrounds.
 Of course, you may negotiate a team change with your fellow hackers if you wish although encourage you to pair with people you have not previously met.

-After settling on your teams, please decide on a team lead and post the team name and cloned GitHub repository address to the Discord channel.
+After settling on your teams, please decide on a team lead and post the team name and members, cloned GitHub repository address, and link to final presentation slides ([make a copy of this template](https://docs.google.com/presentation/d/1YzjP4Xi0G0Tu5VWx5R9Sp5GGcTNPW8rhriaD2zkAOj4/edit?usp=sharing)) to the Discord channel.

 You will have from 10am - 5.30pm to develop a submission with your team.
 Before 5.30pm perform your final submission to your cloned repo.
 > [!IMPORTANT]